enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/render-tasks.md

 description: Documentation about Render Tasks inside Newsletter Studio
 ---
 # Render Tasks
-Using a Render Task a developer can hook into the rendering process of the email and make changes to the message body/subject and to the MailMessage-object it self.
-This can be used to add attachments, custom headers or to replace/update content in the email.
+Using a Render Task a developer can hook into the rendering process of the email and make changes to the message body/subject and the MailMessage-object itself.
+This can be used to add attachments, custom headers, or to replace/update content in the email.

 Newsletter Studio uses Render Tasks to:
 * Replace merge fields (ReplaceMergeFieldsRenderTask)